A successful data management and BI strategy must answer some key questions, such as:

 ETL and Data Quality

-From erroneous data received from online forms to lack of integration between data sources and ambiguous nature of data itself, there are a number of factors that impact the quality of incoming data streams, thereby diminishing the value businesses can extract from its data assets.
+From erroneous data received from online forms to lack of integration between data sources and ambiguous nature of data itself, there are a number of factors that impact the quality of incoming data streams, thereby diminishing the value businesses can extract from their data assets.
+Hence, applying data quality rules during the ETL data integration process, will increase accuracy in data.

 ETL is a key data management process that helps enterprises ensure that only clean and consistent data makes it to their data warehouse and BI tools.
 Here are some of the ways businesses can use ETL architecture to enhance data quality: